-It’s famous for its mountains, beer gardens, and Hitler-related history.
-Berchtesgaden is a great travel escape for outdoor adventurers who want to enjoy several days, or even weeks in the middle of the snow-capped Alps.
+Everything worth visiting in Berchtesgaden has to do with mountains, food and beer gardens, and Hitler-related history.
+It’s a great travel escape for outdoor adventurers who want to enjoy several days, or even weeks, in the middle of the snow-capped Alps.
+While the mountains in Berchtesgaden National Park aren’t the highest mountains I’ve ever seen, the jagged peaks rising towards the sky will give you goosebumps!

 Me with goosebumps (you’re going to have to trust me on that one)